 Yes, you can fly with Fido and Miss Kitty, but there are rules.
 Most airlines require a special carrier and charge fees for passengers who want to bring their cats and dogs onboard a flight.
-Click here to see a complete list of rules and regulations when it comes to flying with your pets.
+Make sure you read the complete list of rules and regulations when it comes to flying with your pets.

-What's the difference between Global Entry and TSA PreCheck?
+The difference between Global Entry and TSA PreCheck

 You have to fly, but you have a fear.
-You are not alone, and there's help.
-Dr. Nadeen White, a travel blogger, shared how she copes with her fear of flying.
-There are also great resources for how travelers can handle their fears.
+You are not alone—and there's help.
+Dr. Nadeen White, a travel blogger, shared how she copes with her fear of flying by taking a self-help class, using relaxation techniques, taking a short flight as a way to ease in, and more.

 There are a number of reputable sites online that will allow you to book cheap and deeply discounted airfare.
 Some of these include Hipmunk, Kayak, and Cheapflights.
 SecretFlyer.com is another great site that can help you score some major deals.